voxel51/fiftyone/docs/source/teams/secrets.rst

 .. note::

     Only Admins have access to the Secrets page.
-However, once added, any App component or :ref:`plugin <enterprise-plugins>` requiring secret values can access them via the :ref:`Secrets interface <enterprise-using-secrets>`.
+However, once added, any App component or :ref:`plugin <teams-plugins>` requiring secret values can access them via the :ref:`Secrets interface <teams-using-secrets>`.

-.. _enterprise-using-secrets:
+.. _teams-using-secrets:

 Using secrets
 -------------

-In order to access secrets, :ref:`plugins <enterprise-plugins>` must declare the secrets that they may use by adding them to the plugin's ``fiftyone.yml`` file.
+In order to access secrets, :ref:`plugins <teams-plugins>` must declare the secrets that they may use by adding them to the plugin's ``fiftyone.yml`` file.

 For example, the